-We start the search from parent compounds of 122-phase pnictides, which are broadly existing for different valences ( $X = \mathrm{Ai^+}$ , $\mathrm{Ae^{2+}}$ , or $\mathrm{RE^{3+}}$ ), an ideal ground for sheding light on the charge effect.
-Also, the isovalence substitution $\mathrm{P} \rightarrow \mathrm{As}$ is likely to yield stable phases.
-In terms of properties, Ru might introduce strong spinorbital coupling; radius of P is smaller, thus it is easier to realize the half-collapsed phase [28-30].
-The lattice parameters (experimental and calculated) are listed in Fig. 2(a)-(d).
+We start the search from the parent compounds of 122-phase pnictides, whose lattice parameters (experimental and calculated) are listed in Fig. 2(a)-(d).
 Notably, 122-phases are unstable with certain cations.
-The calculation is based on density functional theory (DFT) [38] with Perdew Burke Ernzerhof (PBE) exchange-correlation functional, implemented by the Vienna ab initio simulation package (VASP).
+The calculation is based on density functional theory (DFT) [36] with Perdew Burke Ernzerhof (PBE) exchangecorrelation functional, implemented by the Vienna ab initio simulation package (VASP).
 Both the unit cell and internal coordinates are fully relaxed.
-Calculation parameters are shown in the supplementary information (SI) [39].
-The results of the calculated lattice parameters are close to the experimental values for most of systems with differences $\leq 1\%$ .
-Except for Cecontained 122 phases where lattice parameters are consistently overestimated, probably due to inherent issues of pseudo-potentials in treating variant valences of Ce.
+Calculation parameters are shown in the supplementary information (SI) [37].
+The results of the calculated lattice parameters are close to the experimental values for most of systems with differences $\leq 1\%$.
+Except for Ce-contained 122 phases where lattice parameters are consistently overestimated, probably due to inherent issues of pseudo-potentials in treating variant valences of Ce.

-The 1144-phase is achieved by mixing two 122-phases with common skeleton layers (choose from the four groups in Fig. 2).
+The 1144-phase is achieved by mixing two 122-phases with common skeleton layers (Fig. 2).
 The reaction merely involves redistribution of cations, either ordered or random.
-Thus, the question becomes the competition between 1144-phase and 122-solution-phase (122(s)-phase) [4, 8].
-In general, the simplifying to two-phase competition is made possible by condition (iv) defined in Sec.
+Thus, the question becomes the competition between 1144-phase and 122-solution-phase (122(s)phase) [4, 8].
+In general, the simplifying to two-phase competition is guaranteed by condition (iv) defined in Sec.
 2, i.e., the existence of stable parent phases.
-This is indispensable, because having stable parent phases provides starting points and allows the reaction to be studied in a simpler landscape.
+This is indispensable, because having stable parent phases provides good starting points and allows the reaction to be studied in a simpler landscape.

-At zero temperature, phase stability is dictated by the formation enthalpy $\Delta H = H{122(s)} - H{1144}$ .
+At zero temperature, phase stability is dictated by the formation enthalpy $\Delta H = H{122(s)} - H{1144}$.
 The enthalpy of the ordered phase can be estimated from super-cell calculations within DFT.
 For the solution phase, however, calculation of enthalpy involves random configurations and we adopt the ideal solution approximation.

 $$H{122(s)} = x \cdot H{122}^A + (1 - x) \cdot H{122}^B, \tag{1}$$ where x is the concentration of cation A, and x = 1/2 in this case.
-The stable 1144-phases ( $\Delta H > 5$ meV/atom) are summarized in Fig. 3(a) (complete list seen in Sec.
-2 of SI [39]) where $\Delta H$ is plotted against two descriptors:
+The stable 1144-phases ($\Delta H > 5 \text{ meV/atom}$) are summarized in Fig. 3(a) (complete list seen in Sec.
+2 of SI [37]) where ΔH is plotted against two descriptors: